Nth-iteration-labs/streamingbandit/docs/source/install.rst

 Installation
 ************

-We offer two ways of using StreamingBandit.
+There are multiple ways in which you can get StreamingBandit up and running..
 If you want the smoothest and easiest experience, we recommend to look at `Install in Docker`_.

 Install in Docker
 =================